0x1eef/xchan.rb/README.md

 **#1**

 The first example introduces you to the `xchan` method, it is implemented as `Object#xchan` and returns an instance of `XChan::UNIXSocket`.

-The first (optional) argument to `xchan` is an object who can dump an object to text and from that text create the same object once again in memory. xchan.rb defaults to `Marshal` without an argument, but depending on your needs you could choose from YAML, JSON, MessagePack, etc.
+The first (optional) argument to `xchan` is an object who can dump an object to text and from that text create the same object once again in memory. xchan.rb defaults to `Marshal` without an argument, depending on your needs you could choose from YAML, JSON, and MessagePack - to name a few.

 ```ruby
 require 'xchan'